-The Education Department recently confirmed that this action will maintain many of the same provisions put in place by the CARES Act, which is great news for borrowers who have been relying on this relief to make ends meet.
-Here is what you need to know about the recent update.
+The extension is great news for borrowers who have been relying on this relief to make ends meet.
+Here is what you need to know.

 Temporary Pauses Are Still Automatic

-For qualifying borrowers, the executive action will automatically continue the pause on federal student loan payments and involuntary collections through the end of the year.
+For qualifying borrowers, the extension will automatically continue the pause on federal student loan payments and involuntary collections through the end of January.
 The temporary 0% interest rate on all federally held student loans will also continue.